 Lydia Johnson is an artist who works full time in her studio in Manchester, Connecticut.
 She has exhibited nationally at galleries such as The Clay Studio, Northern Clay Center, Lillstreet Gallery and the Artstream Nomadic Gallery.
 In 2017, she was the recipient of the Individual Artist Fellowship from the Tennessee Arts Commission.
 In 2019, she demonstrated at the Florida Heat symposium and participated in the Architectural Design Digest show in New York City.
 Her work is sold and collected worldwide in countries such as Australia, Japan, England, Turkey and Norway.

 I make functional pots out of double-sided, patterned clay slabs.
-I came to work this way by asking myself, how can clay be color/pattern?
-This question came out of response to my dislike of the term, “surface decoration” and its relationship to ceramics.
+I came to work this way after becoming frustrated by the term “surface decoration”.
+I was captured by the idea of a sheet of printed fabric transforming into a cup.
 In my work, visual, flat pattern and color function as fundamental structure.
-A double-sided, printed slab is my material.
-It is the “sine qua non”.
-It is the essence of the thing; an indispensable quality to the object’s existence and power.
+A double sided, printed slab is my material.

-Pottery is a very accessible art form.
-The physical language of pottery is a captivating avenue to explore the visual nature of three-dimension.
+I love using tableware as a vehicle to explore imagery.
 All over pattern/color creates an engaging physical and visual relationship between user and object which I hope orchestrates synergy of the eyes, hands, mind and heart.

 More information about Lydia can be found at: lydiajohnsonceramics.com